Road Trip from Las Vegas to Arches National Park

-If you're looking for a scenic and exciting drive from Las Vegas to the stunning landscape of Arches National Park, taking in some of Arizona and Utah's best national parks and red-rock formations, plus culture-rich towns and iconic lakes, then this the perfect road trip for you.
+If you're looking to leave the glittering neon lights of Las Vegas behind and set off on a stunningly scenic drive from Las Vegas to the breathtaking landscape of Arches National Park with its red rock formations, then this the perfect road trip for you.

 The 540-mile road trip from Austin to Denver takes 10 hours to drive.
 Stops include Flagstaff, Boulder, Kingman and Moab, plus Hoover Dam, Lake Mead, Zion National Park, Grand Canyon, Dixie National Forest, Bryce Canyon National Park and Canyonlands.

 The drive to Arches National Park is packed full of stunning views, from pretty villages and history-rich towns to incredible parks, mountain views and world-famous sites.
 Read on to learn about the best routes and places to visit along the way to make the most out of your trip.